Zbigniew Bartman

-Zbigniew Andrzej Bartman (born 4 May 1987) is a Polish volleyball player, member of the Poland men's national volleyball team in 2008–2013, participant at the 2012 Olympic Games, 2009 European Champion, 2012 World League winner, silver medalist at the 2011 World Cup, Polish Champion (2013), Argentine Champion (2018).
+Zbigniew Andrzej Bartman (born 4 May 1987) is a Polish former professional volleyball player, a member of the Poland national team in 2008–2013, a participant in the 2012 Olympic Games, 2009 European Champion, and the 2012 World League winner.

 Personal life

 Zbigniew Bartman was born in 1987 in Warsaw.
 He has a child born in 2019.

 Career

 Before his career as an indoor volleyball player, Bartman played beach volleyball with Michał Kubiak.
 They won a gold medal at the European U-18 Championship in 2004 and a silver medal at the World U-18 Championship, also in 2004.
 Both Kubiak and Bartman gave up playing beach volleyball.

-Clubs
+Club

 Bartman debuted in PlusLiga for the club MOS Wola Warszawa during a match against Skra Bełchatów in 2003.
 In 2013/2014, he played for Italian club Casa Modena.
 With the Italian team, he played in the semifinals of the Italian Championship, but lost in matches against Lube Banca Macerata.
 In July 2014, Bartman announced he would be returning to Polish club, Jastrzębski Węgiel, where he played in the 2012/2013 season.
 His team took 4th place in 2014–15 PlusLiga.
 On 19 June 2015 he announced that he moved to Chinese team Sichuan Chengdu, together with Michal Lasko – one of his teammates from previous club.
 In February 2016 Bartman decided to change club and moved to French Stade Poitevin Poitiers because of the injury crisis affecting the French club.